-- If you are not asking any sensitive questions, I suggest you simply record each respondent's email address with their response, and then you have a nice simple way of telling who has responded and who needs a reminder in email, FaceBook, or whatever. - If you are asking sensitive questions, then I suggest you make use of item 5.
+- If you are not asking any sensitive questions, I suggest you simply record each respondent's email address with their response, and then you have a nice simple way of telling who has responded and who needs a reminder in email, Facebook, or whatever. - If you are asking sensitive questions, then I suggest you make use of item 5.
 After the survey is done, direct the respondent to your own website.
-There, ask the respondent to identify him/herself by name, email address, or whatever you think is appropriate.
-Both in the informed consent paragraph before they begin on the surveymonkey survey, and here on your own website, explain that you ahve turned off respondent identification on surveymonkey, but that the respondent is being directed to this independent website so that you can keep track of who needs to be reminded to do the survey.
+There, ask the respondent to identify him/herself by name, email address, or whatever you think is appropriate (e.g., by asking them to register for a small prize drawing, if you are using a prize increase response rates).
+Both in the informed consent paragraph before they begin on the surveymonkey survey, and here on your own website, explain that you have turned off respondent identification on surveymonkey, but that the respondent is being directed to this independent website so that you can keep track of who needs to be reminded to do the survey.
 It should be possible to explain all this in a way that doesn't drive respondents away.